 Despite this, once you become a graphic designer then you’re not limited to being a graphic designer.
 Of course we don’t mean figure out how to become a graphic designer and head off to be a banker.
 There’s loads of other creative jobs that graphic designers can do, especially if you’re continuing to learn new skills while you’re working.

-You’re hopefully raring to go now and thinking how will it take for me to become a graphic designer?
+You’re hopefully raring to go now and thinking how long will it take for me to become a graphic designer?
 Well, how long is a piece of string?
 The time taken to become a graphic designer will change depending on which route you choose to take to get there and the amount of time and effort you put into it.

 For instance, if you choose a course like the one we offer at Shillington you can become a graphic designer in as little as three months full-time.
 With over 20 years in the game, we’re ready to equip budding designers with everything they need to earn a graphic design certificate, create a portfolio and become a graphic designer.
 For more resources on your study options, read through this resource on different ways of learning design.
 If three months full-time isn’t your cup of tea, we also offer a nine month part-time course, which you can do on campus or online.